Dr. Lukas Steuernagel

 1. Cross-species integration of single-nucleus RNAseq and ATAC data

 We have generated human single-nucleus transcriptomic data from hypothalamus and hindbrain and conducted initial cross-species comparison with our murine reference atlases.
-However, these comparisons can be vastly extended and improved on: evaluating and developing methods for both cell type integration and systematic comparison of gene expression and gene regulation across species is critical and will be a central part of this research project, along with putting the outcomes into the context of metabolism research, e.g., how hormonal sensing evolved and how it differs between species.
+However, these comparison can be extended and improved by systematically evaluating and developing methods to define cross-species consensus cell types.
+In a second step we aim to conduct a comprehensive and systematic investigation of gene expression and gene regulation across species within matched consensus cell types, which will be the central part of this research project.
+Lastly, we aim to connect our findings with our metabolism research, e.g., how central sensing of hormones evolved and how it differs between species.

 2. Studying molecular changes related to feeding state in the hypothalamus and hindbrain.